 Whether you need criminal defense or representation for a personal injury claim, our team, lead by Chris Crawford, will fight 24/7 to guarantee that your rights are protected.
 These trial results should inspire confidence.

-Criminal Defense Attorney Callaway
+Criminal Defense Attorney in Callaway

 A free, confidential consultation can help you understand your charges, possible consequences, and next steps.
 Contact our office to speak with a member of our defense team and get clear information about how your case may move forward.

-Why Choose Our Defense Team
+Why Choose Crawford Law for Criminal Defense

-What To Do After An Arrest
+What to Do After an Arrest in Callaway

 - Contact a criminal defense lawyer as soon as possible so we can review your documents, explain deadlines, and start protecting your interests.